Private GPT vs ChatGPT: Which AI Solution Is Right for Your Business?

 When Private GPT Is the Right Choice

-Private GPT becomes necessary, not optional, when any of these apply:
+Private GPT becomes the stronger fit when any of these apply:

 You Handle Client Data